GhazaleZe/Microcontoller_LAB/README.md

 The main is in the s06.c file but questions functions are in the source file.
 ## LAB 07: UART
 Questions are in files named 2 to 5.
 The final one is 5.
+## LAB 08: Graphic LCD and Dot Matrix
+The main is in the s08.c file but questions functions are in the source file.
+There is a short movie in the *watchme4* file from the final output.
 ### Support:
 ghazalze@yahoo.com